 To move from segments to lying behaviour, we classified each segment as 'lying' or 'non-lying' based on its (statistical) properties, including the level and variability for the normalized data, a categorical variable to indicate whether the cow was in the slatted flooring area, the length of the segment, the number of outliers, the gap size, and the segment range.
-An overview of these features is given in table 4.
-The classification was done using a 'bagged' (i.e., bootstrap-aggregated(Breiman, 1996)) tree algorithm which consistently performed best on our data independently of input data and split.
-As opposed to individual decision trees (which tend to over fit(Dietterich, 1995)), bagged trees combine (i.e., use an ensemble) the results of many trees, improving generalization.
+An overview of these features is given in the table in the appendix (Table A 1).
+The classification was done using a 'bagged' (i.e., bootstrap-aggregated, Breiman, 1996) tree algorithm which consistently performed best on our data independently of input data and split.
+As opposed to individual decision trees (which tend to over fit, Dietterich, 1995), bagged trees combine (i.e., use an ensemble) the results of many trees, improving generalization.
+Other machine learning classification techniques were also tested, but no further information is provided in this manuscript, as this is not considered as truly novel and, by extension, might depend on farm context and sensor settings.
 The algorithm uses a random subset of predictors at each decision split (similar to random forest classification) and minimizes the classification error at each split.
 The model was trained with 5-fold cross-validation to determine the optimal hyper parameters for the number of learning cycles (i.e., 30) and trees.
 For the bootstrapping, each time one segment was sampled with replacement to grow a new tree.
 As in some cases a 'true' change happened within a segment, a threshold of 50% was applied to calculate the binary outcome variable: if more the 50% of the segment's data corresponded to a lying bout, it's ground truth was taken as 'lying' and vice versa.
 The features were selected such that there was no multicollinearity across them.

 3.7 Performance evaluation